 Common Issues encountered when installing memory cards:

 – Please ensure that you have formatted the memory card in the device settings.
 This will often solve many issues.
+You will usually need to open “Storage Settings” in your devices main settings menu.
+There should then be an option to “Format” or “Mount” the SD card.

-– For Amazon Fire tablet users please format the memory card in the device settings before use.
+– For Amazon Fire tablet users please format the memory card in the device settings before first use.
 You MUST be in the Admin or Parent’s profile to do this.

 Device Type Specific Help–